 On the edge of stealth

 In its professional era, Essendon has been keen to get any edge it can when improving its performance on the field, when extracting more money from its members or when trying to get the high moral ground over other AFL clubs.
 The "whatever it takes" approach has corrupted what was a conservative club was accused of being a football equivalent of Lance Armstrong.
 Specifically, in 2013, the club found itself on trial through the media after it heeded AFL advice to announce that it had run a cutting edge supplement program the previous year.
-Although an ASADA report later cleared the club of using illegal drugs in its program, the AFL was not pleased and charged the club for bringing the AFL into dispute.
+Although an ASADA interim report later cleared the club of using illegal drugs in its program, the AFL was not pleased and charged the club for bringing the AFL into dispute.
 The charges included allegations that Essendon had used supplements that were "exotic" and "beneficial."
 It seems that after recruiting rugby league players Israel Folau and Karmichael Hunt, and negotiating for them to be sponsored by supplement company Swisse, the AFL was concerned that one of its clubs might be using supplements that actually worked.

 Essendon was founded in 1871 to represent a growth area in Melbourne's north west; an area typically home to protestant middle-classes.
 In 1896, the working class inner city clubs broke away from the VFA to form the VFL.
 Although differentiated from the inner-city in ideology and in class, Essendon received an invitation to be part of the breakaway due to its on-field power and status as a region of growth.
 It was an invitation that the inner-city clubs soon regretted as Essendon won the first VFL flag.
 Essendon subsequently went on to win a league record of 16 premierships.

 Initially the club was known as the 'Same Olds' because it was in the habit of winning premierships from year to year.
-For a while, it was also known as the blood-stained niggers, although not in an official capacity.
+For a while, it was also known as the blood-stained blacks, although not in an official capacity.
 In the 1920's, the club became known as the Bombers due to its close proximity to the war-time airport.

 The Bomber's conservative history ensured that for the next 60 years nothing much happened to the club off the field.
 Appreciating something had to change, in 1981 the club hired Kevin Sheedy as its coach.
 Sheedy was a former Richmond back man who had been renowned for innovative and dirty play.
 As coach, he applied the same philosophy.
 Consequently, a club of clean-cut athletic-go-getters without imagination was transformed into a tough and unpredictable unit.